JManch/BONEWORKS-AIModifier/README.md

 # AIModifier for BONEWORKS

 Allows you to customise AI settings using a custom in-game UI.
-Source code: https://github.com/JManch/BONEWORKS-AIModifier

 ## Features
 - Custom UI